In This Guide:

 If you are skeptical about taking action on your speeding ticket because you can’t afford to pay it, you may assume that hiring an attorney will just make everything even more expensive.
 While it’s certainly an additional expense, properly defending a case might actually end up saving you money.
 Points, surcharges, and insurance increases can build up quickly.
 There are some situations where a simple and proper defense can minimize or eliminate penalties that would have been far greater than any attorney’s fee.
 Feifer & Greenberg is happy to provide advice tailored to your unique situation.
 We have handled thousands of individual tickets and violations over the years and are prepared to help our clients avoid the worst consequences.
 In many instances, we’re able to get tickets reduced or completely dropped.
 Find out what your legal options are for fighting your NY speeding ticket during a free, no-obligation consultation.
 Call (888) 445-9886 (TicketHELP) or contact us online now.

 For many people, a speeding ticket is an unexpected expense that can’t fit into their budget.
-In such a case, they may scoff at the prospect of spending money on a traffic ticket lawyer, but doing so could actually save them money.
+In such a case, they may scoff at the prospect of spending money on a New York speeding ticket lawyer, but doing so could actually save them money.
 If a driver has the means, they may be tempted to immediately pay off the ticket and put the incident behind them.
 Why drag out a stressful event longer than they have to?
 Because accepting a speeding ticket at face value means admitting to the alleged violation, which will cost money, time, and, potentially, your driver’s license.
 Losing your license to a suspension or revocation can, in turn, potentially cost you your job.
 In cases in which the accused person drives commercially, a driving conviction may even cost them future jobs because employers may declare it too expensive to insure them.
 Accruing a certain number of driver’s license points within 18 months will also require you to pay an annual driver responsibility assessment fee, which will add up to hundreds of dollars you could have saved by challenging your speeding ticket.
 Paying a speeding ticket is essentially admitting to the charge.
 Fighting a ticket gives you an opportunity to lower the severity of the alleged infraction, decrease potential costs and penalties, and avoid the ticket altogether.
 As onerous as it seems at first glance, challenging a speeding ticket is not only doable but strongly recommended.
 The process also is much less stressful than it initially appears.
-If you hire a New York traffic ticket lawyer, you typically won’t even need to appear in court to fight your speeding ticket.
+If you hire a New York speeding ticket lawyer, you typically won’t even need to appear in court to fight your speeding ticket.
 At Feifer & Greenberg, we handle everything for you, including filing appeals, if necessary.
 If you still aren’t convinced challenging your speeding ticket is the right path for you, read on.
 You also can contact us for a free case consultation.

 I was speeding for a good reason, can’t my New York speeding ticket just get dismissed or thrown out?

 What if you were speeding to get to a hospital?
 What if your partner was hurt at their job site?
 What if your child forgot their lunch?
 There are tons of reasons people speed but the court and law enforcement officials don’t consider most of them to be valid.
 In certain cases, New York law does allow people to commit some acts considered to be unlawful if committing such acts was necessary to avoid imminent injury.
-The complexity of this argument will require you to work with a New York traffic ticket lawyer.
+The complexity of this argument will require you to work with a New York speeding ticket lawyer.
 Considering how the state statute requires the unlawful behavior to have been necessary to avoid danger, you shouldn’t expect common refrains such as being late to work or rushing to an appointment to qualify.
 There are instances in which a court shows unexpected mercy, such as in some cases involving first-time offenders.

 What’s the worst that could happen?

 It’s important to note that taking this approach — attempting to explain why you were speeding at all — does mean that you are admitting to committing the alleged offense.
 Admitting to the offense means that you give up your right to challenge the ticket and will most likely have to pay all the imposed fines and fees.
 You’ll also be hit with additional driver’s license points — points that you could have avoided by challenging the offense alleged in the ticket.
 At best, those who hear your explanation will agree with you and potentially drop the ticket.
 At worse, you may admit to additional offenses that could lead to additional tickets, fines, surcharges, points, and the like.
 Even if you think the alleged speeding was justified or if you’re sure that your reason will prevent you from facing any penalties, consult with a New York traffic ticket lawyer before trying to explain yourself.
-An experienced New York traffic ticket lawyer will know how to proceed so that you have the best possible chance of avoiding undue points or harsh penalties.
+An experienced New York speeding ticket lawyer will know how to proceed so that you have the best possible chance of avoiding undue points or harsh penalties.

 If you pay the ticket and accept the imposed point penalty, you may still be able to avoid having your driver’s license suspended.
 A defensive driving class can help lessen the long-term penalties of a driving violation conviction and may even ease charge severity negotiations.
 These courses cover topics including state and local traffic laws, driver attitude and behavior, and defensive driving techniques.
 If you’ve accrued the dreaded 11-point total in 18 months, the TVB will allow you to take a DMV-approved course that has the potential to lower your point total and auto insurance rates.
 Upon successfully completing a course, up to four points may be removed from your calculated point total.
 However, the conviction will stay and points remain on your driving record and license, which may cause other issues.
 Defensive driving courses or Point and Insurance Reduction Program courses have extremely limited benefits.
 In some cases, such as mandatory driver’s license suspensions or driver responsibility assessment fees, the courses won’t be able to lessen the imposed penalty.
-Consult with a New York traffic lawyer before agreeing to a course.
+Consult with a New York speeding ticket lawyer before agreeing to a course.
 You may be eligible for a lowered offense, which could mean avoiding a defensive driving course altogether.
 At this time, courses can be taken through a variety of methods.
 They can be online, in-person, or delivered through other channels, such as DVDs.
 If you need to find a course, the TVB has a list of approved courses and alternative attendance methods on its website.
 It’s important to note that these courses cost money, and many don’t require you to pass a test to complete the course successfully.
 In addition, courses don’t take much time.
 A Point and Insurance Reduction Program course is just over five hours long and may be completed in one or more sessions.